LaunchCodeEducation/gis-devops/src/content/topics/unit-testing/java-j-unit/_index.md

 > You should be able to discuss the following:

-- Where test files are stored in a java project
+- where test files are stored in a Java project

 ### Capabilities

 > You should be able to:

-- Run tests with the gradle wrapper
+- run tests with the Gradle wrapper
-- Run tests with the VSC Test Runner
+- run tests with the VSC test runner
-- View gradle test results
+- view Gradle test results
-- View VSC test results
+- view VSC test results